-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting Award to the Village of Golf for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2018.
-This was the seventh year that the Village received this prestigious award.
-In order to be awarded a Certificate of Achievement, the government published an easily readable and efficiently organized CAFR.
+The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting Award to the Village of Golf for its Comprehensive Annual Financial Report for the fiscal year ended September 30, 2019.
+This was the eighth year that the Village received this prestigious award.
+In order to be awarded a Certificate of Achievement, the government published an easily readable and efficiently organized annual report.
 This report satisfied both GAAP and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements and are submitting it to the GFOA to determine eligibility for another certificate.
+We believe that our current annual report continues to meet the Certificate of Achievement Program's requirements and are submitting it to the GFOA to determine eligibility for another certificate.